modofunjs/modofun/README.md

 ### Function Arity

+When in `function` mode, all functions are automatically checked for the correct number of parameters according to the handler's function arity, but this behavior can be disabled through the `checkArity` option.

-Enforce correct number of input arguments for your functions with the arity checker:
+You can also enforce the correct number of input arguments for your functions by using the included arity checker middleware (e.g. in `reqres` mode, or when you want to selectively enforce arity checks per function):

 ```js
 var modofun = require('modofun')